 One of the major barriers to the Deferred Action for Childhood Arrivals (DACA) program has simply been cost.
 For many applicants, the DACA renewal cost can be overwhelming.
-Since deferred action status must be renewed every two years, the fees and preparation costs can add up.
+Since DACA recipients must now renew deferred action status every year, the fees and preparation costs can add up quickly.

 In addition to explaining the individual DACA renewal costs, this post suggests some options for reducing them.

 A DACA renewal package generally consists of three different forms.
 Every time a DACA recipient wants to renew status, he or she must submit the following forms:

 - I-821D, Consideration of Deferred Action for Childhood Arrivals

 - I-765, Application for Employment Authorization

 Even if the applicant will not be working, he or she must submit Form I-765.
 This form is also what generates the photo identification.
 Form I-765 is the only form with a fee.
 Presently, the fee to renew DACA is $495.

 A fee exemption for DACA is available in very limited circumstances.
 To be considered for a fee exemption, submit a letter and supporting documents demonstrating that you meet one of the following conditions:

 - You are under 18 years of age, homeless, in foster care, or under 18 years of age and otherwise lacking any parental or other familial support and your income is less than 150% of the U.S. poverty level;